 But where did it all start?
 Let’s take a look at the evolution of video marketing.

-Video was first introduced into marketing in 1941, when Bulova, a watch company ran the first-ever commercial in New York, during a Yankees game.
+Video marketing was first introduced in 1941, when Bulova, a watch company ran the first-ever commercial in New York, during a Yankees game.

 40 years later, MTV launched ‘Video Killed the Radio Star’ by the Buggles – a very fitting title for what was soon to be a reality.